-Over the first year of implementation, the Treasury Board of Canada Secretariat made over 37,000 grants and contributions disclosures available on the open.canada.ca website.1 It developed and uploaded training sessions and online materials to an internally available GCpedia page.2 It also developed a draft guideline to lower the threshold for grants and contributions to one dollar (Milestone 11.1).3 Regarding Milestone 11.2, the Office of the Comptroller General brought 32 departments into the consultation process4 and developed a draft standard and a draft guideline.5 With regard to Milestone 11.3, all Department of Canadian Heritage grants and contributions in excess of one dollar were posted online, along with service standard results for their programming.6
+Over the first year of implementation, the Treasury Board of Canada Secretariat made over 37,000 grants and contributions disclosures available on the open.canada.ca website.
+It developed and uploaded training sessions and online materials to an internally available GCpedia page.
+It also developed a draft guideline to lower the threshold for grants and contributions to one dollar (Milestone II.I).
+Regarding Milestone II.2, the Office of the Comptroller General brought 32 departments into the consultation process and developed a draft standard and a draft guideline.
+With regard to Milestone II.3, all Department of Canadian Heritage grants and contributions in excess of one dollar were posted online, along with service standard results for their programming.

 The draft Guidelines on the Reporting of Grants and Contributions Awards (Milestones 11.1 and 11.2), came into effect on 1 April 2018.7 They were developed in dialogue with several government departments, as well as Powered by Data, a civil society organization, and through a consultation which received over 200 responses.8 The guidelines include a requirement that all departments post their reports on open.canada.ca, a removal of the \$25,000 reporting threshold, enhanced information about recipients, projects and programmes, and an ability for departments to do batch reporting to address concerns around data sensitivities and privacy.
 The deadline for the first wave of implementation has been set for 30 August, with full implementation scheduled for 1 April 2019.
 However, it is fair to consider these milestones as complete, given that the new standards are in effect and leading departments have already begun to comply.
-The Department of Canadian Heritage, for example, reports that the open.canada.ca portal now includes all of its grants and contributions data going back to 2006.9
+The Department of Canadian Heritage, for example, reports that the open.canada.ca portal started posting data on all grants and contributions of \$1 and above since 2015-16.9